ergoplatform/ergodocs/docs/dev/tokens/perpetual.md

+# Perpetual Tokens

-In other words, a token that is guaranteed to exist forever, unless it gets garbage-collected!
+You can use ErgoScript to create a '*perpetual token*', in other words, a token that is guaranteed to exist forever, unless it gets garbage-collected!

 ```scala